 Skip to main content

-Gamebooks are ContraForce’s automated response engine.
-Instead of manually logging into multiple consoles to contain a threat, you can execute proven response actions with a single click.
+Gamebooks are SOP-driven incident response workflows powered by ContraForce’s response engine, IRIS.
+Instead of manually logging into multiple consoles to contain a threat, you can execute proven response actions with a single-click across any workspace.

 Think of Gamebooks as your incident response playbook—automated.
-Select the actions you need, click run, and ContraForce handles the execution across your integrated security tools.
+No API mapping, no coding, no scripting.
+Select the response actions you need, click run, and ContraForce handles the execution across your integrated security tools.
+AI agents can autonomously choose the correct response actions based on entity types and the classification of the incident.

 Why Gamebooks?